Misdemeanor Evasion | LA Criminal Defense Lawyers

 - 2 points on DMV driving record

 Why You Should Contact Our Los Angeles Criminal Defense Firm

-Since 1987, Los Angeles evasion defense attorneys, Paul Takakjian and Stephen Sitkoff, have dedicated their 70 years of combined criminal trial experience as former senior prosecutors and now criminal defense attorneys to defend those accused of all misdemeanor and felony driving offenses.
-Most importantly, clients of our firm will be represented by Mr. Takakjian or Mr. Sitkoff, not an inexperienced associate or contract lawyer.
+Since 1987, Los Angeles evasion defense attorneys, Eugene Hanrahan and Stephen Sitkoff, have dedicated their 70 years of combined criminal trial experience as former senior prosecutors and now criminal defense attorneys to defend those accused of all misdemeanor and felony driving offenses.
+Most importantly, clients of our firm will be represented by Mr. Hanrahan or Mr. Sitkoff, not an inexperienced associate or contract lawyer.
 Call us now at (888) 579-4844 for a free consultation to review your case and options.